National longitudinal U.S. public opinion polls

 - A second reason is that state plebiscites are generally proceeded by a blitz of millions of dollars worth of TV advertisements such as "A Gathering Storm" which was launched by the National Organization for Marriage in 2009.
 [The National Organization for Marriage is the main nation-wide group opposing marriage for same-sex couples.]
 Fear is a strong motivator against any type of change.
 Such ads are quite effective in temporarily swaying public opinion against SSM in advance of a vote.

 - A third reason is the stealth nature of some citizen initiatives.
 The 2012 plebiscite in North Carolina is a superb example.
 It was heavily promoted by religious and social conservatives as simply a method of banning SSM in the state by amending its constitution.
 However, it was actually written to ban SSM, civil unions, domestic partnerships, and even minor legislation by which the state government could recognize either same-sex and opposite-sex relationships by unmarried couples.
-Loving, committed, unmarried couples were reduced to the status of "legal strangers" -- and treated as simple roommates.
+Loving, committed, unmarried couples were given the status of "legal strangers" -- and treated as simple roommates, with no protection for the couple and their children.

 A survey taken before the vote showed that about 60% of the public would oppose a constitutional change that would prohibit same-sex marriage, and civil unions, and other forms of recognition of same-sex couples.
 But the actual vote was about 60% in favor of the amendment which accomplished exactly this.
 By confusing most of the voters throughout the entire state that the amendment affected only same-sex marriage, they implemented a most impressive public relations accomplishment!

 The above three reasons mean that a plebiscite to approve SSM within a state will probably succeed only if there is about a 10% margin in support of SSM as the election day approaches.
 Perhaps a 20% margin would be needed if it is another stealth measure.
-Four civil initiatives to approve, prevent, or terminate SSM in Maine, Maryland, Minnesota, and Washington State are scheduled for election day on 2012-NOV-06.
+Four civil initiatives to approve, prevent, or terminate SSM in Maine, Maryland, Minnesota, and Washington State were scheduled for election day on 2012-NOV-06.
 None of them are stealth measures.
-The results should be interesting to watch!
+In a remarkable event.

 The following information sources were used to prepare and update the above